The 7 Steps to Building an Efficient Dashboard

 Step 5: Gather feedback and QA

 - Is it clear?
-You should ensure that someone who has semantic knowledge of the data reviews it and can confirm that it is correct.
+Have someone with semantic knowledge of the data review it to confirm accuracy.

 - Does it commit any statistical fallacies?